 For me, creating is exploring, being adventurous and curious.
 That attitude has led me to a lot of experimentation.
 I have designed Tudor and Elizabethan costumes, quilts, knitted garments and accessories, and created recycled cashmere coats.
 I was featured on a program called “That’s Clever” on HGTV where I demonstrated how to knit, felt, and embellish a purse with jewels.
 However, I always end up returning to creating jewelry and my favorite material to work with is metal.
 I also happen to be a collector of antique and vintage jewelry and you will see almost all of my work is influenced by designs from multiple eras ranging from Victorian to Mid-Century modern.
 Once again I have my grandmother's influence to thank for this passion.

-I am now celebrating the 12th year of my jewelry business, Dania De Bortoli Designs.
+I am celebrating the 13th year of Dania De Bortoli Designs.
 The saying “necessity is the mother of invention” fits my life experience.
-My business was born out of the need to have flexible hours to take care of my son with Autism.
+My business was born out of the need to have flexible hours to support my son who was born with Autism.
 Over the years, my business has ebbed and flowed in size but my son always came first.